Syndicode/FontAwesomeKitSwift3/README.md

 # FontAwesomeKitSwift3
-Upgrade of FontAwesomeKit Icon font library for iOS with Swift3.
-Currently supports Font-Awesome.
+FontAwesomeKit Icon font library for iOS Swift3 project.
+Currently supports only Font-Awesome.
+With the same approach you can integrate other icon fonts.
+Ask us at http://syndicode.co if you need other fonts and we will try our best to integrate into this repo.
+Made in [Syndicode] (http://syndicode.co/?utm_source=github)

 ![FonAwesome](https://thumbs.gfycat.com/UnconsciousConsciousFishingcat-size_restricted.gif)